Igalia/explainers/spell-check-dictionary/README.md

   - straightforward garbage collection,
   - minimal API surface.

-Note that "words" is losely defined and may include spaces or special characters.
+Note that "words" is loosely defined and may include spaces or special characters.

 A detailed description of the Chromium design is available in [The Per‑Document Design in Chromium](https://docs.google.com/document/d/1ND1a1Z4i6kXMHqMwEyRkHSj5VVTWgX5Ya0aNLgVQYGw/edit?tab=t.0#heading=h.kmfizh6cwyy4).